Transfer Admission Requirements

 - Concurrent High School and AA Degrees

-NOTE: All transfer applicants should realize that Florida public community college graduates who have completed a university-parallel program and an Associate of Arts degree will receive priority consideration for admission IF they meet the requirements for admission to their UF college/major.
+NOTE: All transfer applicants should realize that Florida public community college graduates who have completed a university-parallel program and an Associate of Arts degree will receive priority consideration for admission to on-campus programs IF they meet the requirements for admission to their UF college/major.

 All Transfer Applicants Must